African Giant Millipede

 Habitat: Tropical and Sub-Tropical Forest floor, forested coastal regions.

-Diet: Most Fruit and Leafy Green Veg, Rotting Wood, Leaves – Feed Daily.
+Diet: Fruit, Leafy Greens, Veg, Rotting Wood, Leaves – Feed Daily.

 Also feed with Bramble and Oak Leaves.
 These help with healthy exoskeleton growth.